yashsaboo/Data-Structures-and-Algorithms-Programs-in-C-Language/ReadMe.md

 # Data Structures and Algorithms Programs in C Language
-C is general-purpose, procedural computer programming language, which is usually the first language taught to an engineering student in an Indian engineering college.
+C is a general-purpose, procedural computer programming language, which is usually the first language taught to an engineering student in an Indian engineering college.
 It wasn't my first programming language though, since I had started programming in Java during my school years.
 Data Structure is a fundamental requirement for any Computer Scientist.

 ## File Details
 Codebase includes: